biju-j/AScanner/README.md

    Selenium-Grid based run too can be triggered.
 9. Dockerfile is provided to build the image and run
 10. docker-compose.yml has the Selenium-Grid with two browsers(Chrome and firefox) exposed.
    Can spinoff run tests and release container.
+   BaseTest has relevant steps defined in before() method.
+   > docker-compose up -d
+   > Running tests using testng.xml or mvn test runs against grid
+   > docker-compose down

 Note: Extent reports with good visualized Reports was also tried.
 But, free version has some limitations.